biancarosa/Booktrading/README.md

 # Booktrading
-Project for a course of System's Modelling
+Project for a course of Systems Modelling